manthanpatel98/Custom_Model_TFOD/README.md

 ### **Dataset:**
-* Devide the Dataset in 80%-20% train-test or in any other acceptable ratio.
+* Divide the Dataset in 80%-20% train-test or in any other acceptable ratio.
 * Form folder structure as **images** ==> **train and test folders**.
 * For this example project, you can use [Fruit OD Dataset](https://www.kaggle.com/mbkinaci/fruit-images-for-object-detection) from [Kaggle](https://www.kaggle.com/).
 * Here, there are **240 images** in **train folder** and **60 images** in **test folder** which is **not a desirable number for an object detection project** but it is **sufficient for learning how to develop custom models**.